 Ventilate the attic

 When the outside temperatures are in the 90s, the attic can easily reach 140 degrees Fahrenheit.
 Adequately sized vents and an attic fan can help in preventing the hot air from building up.

 Get the air conditioner ready

 Shut the power off before cleaning it.
 On the inside, wash or vacuum the cleanable filters, and replace the disposable ones.
 On the outside, clear the leaves and other debris from the condensing unit.
 Hose off any accumulated dirt.
-It is a good idea to take the services of a professional who can come and inspect your unit before the onset of summers.
+It is a good idea to take the services of a professional who can come and inspect your unit before the onset of summer.

 Put a timer

 It is advisable to put a timer or programmable thermostat on your air conditioner and leave it on a higher temperature when you are away.
-Set it to cool the house half an hour before returning back to your home.
+Set it to cool the house for half an hour before returning to your home.

 Another simple yet effective way of keeping your home from getting hot is to install the awnings over the windows that are exposed to direct sunlight.